-The Ultimate Performance Upgrade?
+The Ultimate Performance Upgrade

-For every peak climbed, there’s a valley—a dip in clarity, energy, focus, mood, and productivity.
+But tough times are inevitable.
+And for every peak climbed, there’s a valley—a dip in clarity, energy, focus, mood, and productivity.

 Together we are stronger.
 See you on the inside.

-A New Performance Paradigm
+A New Performance Paradigm: Part 1

 Knowledge is power.